Skip to content

 parse_text_file

-Parse a text file's content into a set of non-empty, stripped lines.
+Parse a text file's content into a list of non-empty, stripped lines.

 Parameters: